Royal6969/pizza-delivery-app/README.md

-## To create this app ru n the following command
+## To create this app run the following command
 npx create-next-app pizza-delivery-app

+## To serve the app in localhost
+npm run dev